 - Faculty Advisor for PhD and DrPH Applicants > One of the most important pieces of an application to a doctoral program at the College of Public Health is finding a faculty advisor whose research interests and areas of expertise align with your interests.
 Through the admissions process, the College of Public Health seeks to ensure that we have sufficient faculty with relevant research experience to effectively mentor you through your doctoral program and your dissertation.
 Please research the faculty in this program and outline which faculty members you hope to work with in your Research Statement.
 Given that faculty commitments change from year to year, we strongly recommend that you list at least two faculty with whom you would like to work.
 Although you are welcome to contact specific faculty to discuss our program and your goals, it is not necessary for you to communicate with faculty before or during the application process.

 If you have been admitted to a PhD or DrPH program, deferrals are not automatic.
-Please contact our Admissions Coordinator at email@example.com to request a deferral.
+Please contact our Office of Student Affairs at email@example.com to request a deferral.

 Student Life Questions (written by graduate student Ambassadors)

 Tucson is very active!
 Year round people partake in biking, hiking, running, etc. Although there are a lot of things to do on and around campus, we suggest driving to find beautiful hiking trails and skiing opportunities.
 For more information check out Visit Tucson.